Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 hotels cater specifically to families with kids' clubs and pools.

-from Bangkok to Pattaya?
+How do I get from Bangkok to Pattaya?

 Several options exist: * Bus: The most